bcgov/GDX-Analytics-Looker-Redshift_Admin_By_AWS/README.md

 ## Getting Help

-Please Contact the GDX Service desk at gdx.servicedesk@gov.bc.ca for any analytics service help, for inquiries about starting a new analytics account for Government please contact The GDX Analytics team.
+For any questions regarding this project, please contact the GDX Analytics Team.

 ## Contributors

 This Looker Block originates from https://github.com/llooker/blocks_redshift_admin.

-The GDX analytics team will be the main contributors to this project currently.
-They will maintain the code as well.
+The GDX Analytics Team are the main contributors to this project and maintain the code.

 ## License

 Copyright 2015 Province of British Columbia